-Today's Gospel reading heralds an abrupt and unsettling shift of key in Luke's narrative.
-Jesus' reflection on the widow's gift segues into a long apocalyptic discourse filling the remainder of the chapter in which he foretells not just the destruction of the Temple, but also of Jerusalem itself (though today's passage stops just short of this section).
-By the time Luke's Gospel was written, these two cataclysmic events had already occurred - so what if anything, can we take from this passage today, and how might it inform our reflections on the dynamics of conflict and our responses to it?
+We are approaching the end of the liturgical year and our journey through it in Luke's company.
+In this, the penultimate week, the lectionary returns us to the place from which we set out - the unsettling apocalyptic discourse which precedes the events of Holy Week.
+In this Jesus touches, amongst other things, on both the destruction of the Temple and of Jerusalem itself (though today's passage stops just short of this latter).
+By the time Luke's Gospel was written these two cataclysmic events had already occurred - so what, if anything, can we take from this passage today, and how might it inform our reflections on the dynamics of conflict and our responses to it?